SAP-samples/teched2023-DT187v/exercises/ex1/README.md

 To see, how the SAC client would look like, you can also check the [Tutorial](https://developers.sap.com/tutorials/abap-environment-analytics.html) (starts with step 16) or the [Devtoberfest Session](https://www.youtube.com/watch?v=2dIqQNnYKjY&list=PLBoQ2iTAoalS9Urg3jcyVjGtxb15Gudfq) (around minute 38).

-## Hands-On: Use the FLIGHT Data Model for Analytics
+## Exercise 1.3 - Hands-On: Use the FLIGHT Data Model for Analytics

 In the hands-on, we will use the SAP Flight Model.
 The mission will be to analyse the occupation rate of flights.
 After completing these steps you will have an understanding about how you can use the FLIGHT model as the basis for an analytical data model.